Catherine Hunter (poet): Biography

 Hunter received a BA (Hons.) from the University of Winnipeg and an MA and PhD from the University of Victoria.
 She is a faculty member at the University of Winnipeg where she teaches English and creative writing courses.

 Her first published poems appeared in the Malahat Review in 1978.
 Hunter's writing has since appeared in Prairie Fire, Essays on Canadian Writing, Canadian Literature, and several other literary periodicals.

 Hunter received the McNally Robinson Manitoba Book of the Year Award for Latent Heat (1997), a poetry collection.

 She has also edited books of poetry for the Muses' Company Press.

 Hunter's most recent work of fiction is the murder mystery novel Queen of Diamonds.
 Published by Turnstone Press imprint Ravenstone, Queen of Diamonds is a mystery thriller about fake psychics and their wealthy clientele, set in Winnipeg, Manitoba.
 It was launched and became available to the public in November 2006.

+Her short story collection Seeing You Home was shortlisted for the Danuta Gleed Literary Award in 2026.